37th Army (Soviet Union)

-The 37th Army was an Army-level formation of the Soviet Union during the Second World War.
+The 37th Army (Russian: 37-я армия) was an army of the Soviet Union during the Second World War.
 The army was formed twice during the war.
 The army was part of the Southern Group of Forces in Romania and Bulgaria.

 First formation

-The 37th Army first formed on 10 August 1941 in the Southwestern Front with the command group from the Kiev Fortified Region and other reserves in front reserves.
+The 37th Army was first formed on 23 July 1941 in the Southwestern Front with the command group from the Kiev Fortified Region and other reserves in the front reserves.

-Upon formation, the army took up defensive positions to the west of Kiev and on the left bank of the Dnieper River.
-During the defense of Kiev the army suffered severe losses against superior German forces.
-The army was surrounded in the city of Kiev and was ordered to break out on 19 September.
-Individual units of the army were able to break out and join forces with the front.
-Many of the other units of the army were destroyed.
+Upon formation, the army took up a defensive line to the west of Kiev and on the left bank of the Dnieper River.
+During the Battle of Kiev, the army suffered heavy losses against superior German forces.
+The army was encircled in the city of Kiev and ordered to break out on 19 September.
+Only a small part of the army managed to break out and regroup the front; many of the other units of the army were destroyed.
 The army was disbanded on 25 September 1941.